kortschak/go-spew/README.md

 ## Configuration Options

-Configuration of spew is handled by fields in the ConfigState type.
-For convenience, all of the top-level functions use a global state available via the spew.Config global.
+Configuration of utter is handled by fields in the ConfigState type.
+For convenience, all of the top-level functions use a global state available via the utter.Config global.

 It is also possible to create a ConfigState instance that provides methods equivalent to the top-level functions.
 This allows concurrent configuration